Code-Institute-Submissions/houseplant-heroes/README.md

 ![Plant Profile Icons](./static/images/readme_images/plant-profile-icons.png)

-- The use of icons in the plant profile page are particulary imporant as there may be quite a lot of information for the user to digest.
+- The use of icons in the plant profile page are particularly important as there may be quite a lot of information for the user to digest.
 The icons allow the user to easily scan the page for the information they are looking for.
-They also break up the information to make it more managable for the user.
+They also break up the information to make it more manageable for the user.

 ![Arrow Icon](./static/images/readme_images/arrow-img.png)
 ![Chevron Icon](./static/images/readme_images/chevron-img.png)